We treat our colleagues as adults.

 - Privacy; whether it’s about our clients or your colleagues, we assume you’ll be discrete about most things and especially careful with sensitive data (e.g. voter data for the elections of Myanmar).

 - Reimbursements; it’s often more convenient for us to reimburse certain expenses (e.g. ticket for a conference) after your purchased it.
 Just make sure to check with your team leader first.
-If you can’t cover the price, just create an issue in the appropriate repo (often the team repo).
+If you can’t cover the price, just create an issue in the appropriate repo (often the team repo) or follow the reimbursement steps.

 - Perks; we have free lunches on Fridays, company off-sites, team building events, snacks at the office, … Teams also have their own budgets to purchase useful resources (e.g. books, software licenses, media, gear).
 Ask your team leader.